 Even if you have never heard about the simulation hypothesis, you probably have had those moments where unexpected things happen out of apparent coincidence, like thinking about how much you miss someone and suddenly getting a message from that person; or having a terrible day and suddenly being rescued by an unexpected conversation with a stranger; or casually talking about a certain topic with someone and moments later seeing a picture of that topic on a bus crossing the road — or more recently, seeing it on the first social media post you see. (spoiler alert: no, this article is not about social media listening to your conversations).

 Skeptics would call it coincidence, religious people would say it’s God, superstitious people would say its serendipity, but for those who believe reality is a simulation, it is simply an algorithm adjusting reality to help you accomplish your task, whatever it might be.

-If you go down this rabbit hole, the whole idea may seem either incredibly amazing or absolutely terrifying, because it means that reality is either a surrealistic nightmare generated by powerful overlords that make The Matrix movie tentacle robots look like kindergarten nannies, or that reality is a beautiful dream created by a benign entity that granted us the freedom to do and become anything that we can possibly imagine.
+If you go down this rabbit hole, the whole idea may seem either incredibly amazing or absolutely terrifying, because it means that reality is either a surrealistic nightmare generated by powerful overlords, or a beautiful dream created by a benign entity that granted us the freedom to do and become anything that we can possibly imagine.
 Or you may even refuse to see reality in either way, and during the endless existential debate that can last your whole lifetime, you will rationalize your emotions, debate your opinions, accept religion, rebuke religion, accept science, refuse science, and ultimately build your own beliefs in a desperate attempt to find some closure to those ever eluding questions: How am I here?
 Why am I here?
 What happens when I die?
 What is the meaning of life?